Cengizcpr/failure-form/README.md

-# Other Faiulere Form System
+# Other Apartman Yonetim System

 ## Used Architecture
 |İsim            |Teknoloji                      |Port                         |